mui/mui-x/packages/grid/x-data-grid-premium/README.md

 # @mui/x-data-grid-premium

 This package is the Premium plan edition of the data grid component.
-It's part of MUI X, an open core extension of MUI, with advanced components.
+It's part of MUI X, an open-core extension of MUI Core, with advanced components.

 ## Installation